Forest Fire Lookout Association: Colorado/Utah Chapter

 Abandoned: 1915

 Leon Peak Lookout was one of the earliest lookouts in Colorado, along with Fairview Peak.
-These two lookouts share a common history in that they were built early in the century and abandoned after only a few years of service due to severe lighting.
-Designed before lookout structure standardization, the unique cabin was contructed from logs and corrugated sheet metal.
+These two lookouts share a common history in that they were built early in the century and abandoned after only brief service due to severe lightning.
+Designed before lookout structure standardization, the unique cabin was constructed from logs and corrugated sheet metal that were carried to the summit by backpack.
+According to the Delta County Independent, 18 August, 2010, "At 11,236 feet, Leon Peak is often referred to as the highest point on the Grand Mesa.
+It is actually the second highest point - Crater Peak in the Leroux Creek area is one foot higher...
+A trail to the summit begins at Weir and Johnson Reservoirs and those hearty enough to undertake the climb will find the remnants of the old fire lookout."

 The following is taken from a Forest Service sign on the summit: